AdobeDocs/experience-platform.en/help/identity-service/identity-graph-linking-rules/graph-simulation.md

 >[!AVAILABILITY]
 >
->Identity graph linking rules is currently in Limit Availability.
-Contact your Adobe account team for information on how to access the feature in a development sandbox.
+>Identity graph linking rules is currently in Limited Availability.
+Contact your Adobe account team for information on how to access the feature in development sandboxes.

 [!DNL Graph Simulation] is a tool in the Identity Service UI that you can use to simulate how an identity graph behaves given a particular combination of identities and how you configure the [identity optimization algorithm](./identity-optimization-algorithm.md).